Glycyrrhizin

 alcoholic beverage composition comprising steps of (a) obtaining

-alcohol or water or a mixture thereof, (b) mixing 18β-Glycyrrhizin
+alcohol or water or a mixture thereof, (b) mixing

-or 18α-Glycyrrhizin with the alcohol or water or a mixture of
+18β-Glycyrrhizin or 18α-Glycyrrhizin with the alcohol or water

-alcohol and water of step (a), (c) adding sugar alcohol or sugar
+or a mixture of alcohol and water of step (a), (c) adding sugar

-to the mixture of step (b), (d) adjusting the pH of the resulting
+alcohol or sugar to the mixture of step (b), (d) adjusting the

-solution of step (c) between 4.0-9.0, (e) optionally adding the
+pH of the resulting solution of step (c) between 4.0-9.0, (e)

-Still another embodiment of the present invention is to provide an
+Still another embodiment of the present invention is to provide

-alcoholic beverage composition comprising the pH adjusting
+an alcoholic beverage composition comprising the pH adjusting

 agent(s).

-In yet another embodiment, the pH adjusting agent is an organic or
+In yet another embodiment, the pH adjusting agent is an organic

-inorganic base/buffer, preferably selected from potassium sorbate
+or inorganic base/buffer, preferably selected from potassium

-or sodium phosphate (monobasic or dibasic or tribasic).
+sorbate or sodium phosphate (monobasic or dibasic or tribasic).

 Further embodiment of the present invention provides a beverage